NiketPatel9/sra-comparator/README.md

 ## Niket Patel

 ## Methods
-This project will explore various splice-aware short-read alginers as described by Martin and Wang [1].
+This project will explore various splice-aware short-read alginers as described by Martin and Wang [3].
 The aligners are Blat, TopHat, GSNAP, SpliceMap, and MapSplice.
 Because we are comparing aligners, a reference-based strategy will be taken towards transcriptome assembly.

-Simualted data was produced using the simulation engine BEERS (https://github.com/itmat/beers_simulator/tree/kat), which is referenced by the research done by Baruzzo et al [2].
-The datasets that are being used for testing this project are here: http://bioinf.itmat.upenn.edu/BEERS/bp1/datasets.php.
+Testing of this project involved usage of the Aiptasia pallida reads in the form of FASTQ files.
+A QC sequencing run was used to produce a small number of reads.
+The input for this project should be a folder indicating where the FASTQ files representing the run are located.

+For initial testing purposes, I defined this folder as:

+`../AiptasiaReads`

+Within this folder, there were 50 FASTQ Files, representing 24 different organisms each with a forward strand and reverse strand (R1 and R2).
+A similar setup is advised when running this project.

+The steps to running this project are as follows:
+1. Quality trim the reads using Trimmomatic [1].
+2. We will then use one of the aligners.
+3.

 ### References
-1. Jeffrey A. Martin and Zhong Wang.
-"Next-generation transcriptome assembly."
-Nature Reviews Genetics (Walnut Creek, CA) 12 (2011): 671-683.
+1. Bolger, Anthony M., Marc Lohse, and Bjoern Usadel.
+"Trimmomatic: A Flexible Trimmer for Illumina Sequence Data."
+Bioinformatics 30.15 (2014): 2114-120.
 Web.
 2. Giacomo Baruzzo, Katharina E Hayer, Eun Ji Kim, Barbara Di Camillo, Garret A FitzGerald, and Gregory R Grant.
 "Simulation-based comprehensive benchmarking of RNA-seq aligners."
 Nature Methods (Padua, Italy) 14 (2017): 135-139.
+Web.
+3. Jeffrey A. Martin and Zhong Wang.
+"Next-generation transcriptome assembly."
+Nature Reviews Genetics (Walnut Creek, CA) 12 (2011): 671-683.
 Web.